DevExpress/testcafe/docs/articles/documentation/using-testcafe/common-concepts/screenshots-and-videos.md

 ---
 # Screenshots and Videos

-TestCafe allows you to take screenshots of the webpage under test and record videos of test runs.
+TestCafe allows you to take screenshots of the tested webpage and record videos of test runs.

 * [Screenshots](#screenshots)
   * [Prerequisites for Screenshots](#prerequisites-for-screenshots)